On the Brownian separable permuton: Introduction

 The one most relevant to this paper is in terms of trees.
 A signed tree $t$ is an rooted plane tree whose internal nodes are decorated with signs in $\{\oplus, \ominus\}$.
 We label its leaves $1,\ldots,k$ according to the natural ordering of $t$.
 The signs can be interpreted as coding a different ordering of the rooted tree $t$: we call $\tilde t$ the tree obtained from $t$ by reversing the order of the children of each node with a minus sign.
 The order of the leaves is changed by this procedure, and we set $\sigma(i)$ to be the position in $\tilde t$ of the leaf $i$.
 We call $\perm(t)$ this permutation $\sigma \in \perms_k$.
 It turns out \cite[Lemma 3.1]{Bose1993} that separable permutations are exactly the ones that can be obtained this way.

 The article \cite{main} shows that separable permutations have a permuton limit in distribution, yielding the first example of a nondeterministic permuton limit of a permutation class.
-The representation by signed trees is fundamental in their proof. \begin{theorem}[theorem 1.6 of \cite{main}] If $\sigma_n$ is a uniform separable permutation of size $n$, then $\mu_{\sigma_n}$ converges in distribution, in the weak topology, to a non-deterministic permuton $\mu^{1/2}$ called the Brownian Separable Permuton of parameter $1/2$. \end{theorem}
+The representation by signed trees is fundamental in their proof. \begin{theorem}[theorem 1.6 of \cite{main}] If $\sigma_n$ is a uniform separable permutation of size $n$, then $\mu_{\sigma_n}$ converges in distribution, in the weak topology, to a non-deterministic permuton $\mu^{1/2}$ called the Brownian separable permuton of parameter $1/2$. \end{theorem}

-This result comes with a characterization of $\mu^{1/2}$ (which we recall in section 2) which suggests that it can be realized as a measurable functional of a \textit{signed Brownian excursion} (see \cref{rk:cesar}).
+This result comes with a characterization of $\mu^{1/2}$ (which we recall in section 2) which suggests that it can be realized as a measurable functional of a \textit{signed Brownian excursion} (see \cref{BP_rk:cesar}).
 The authors of \cite{main} left this, along with the study of the support of $\mu^{1/2}$, as open questions that the present paper aims at addressing.

-Let us mention that \cref{thm:bassinosimple} was generalized in \cite{main2} by the same authors along with the present author to a rather wide range of permutation classes called substitution-closed classes.
-It yields, among others, a one-parameter family $(\mu^p)_{p\in (0,1)}$ of possible limits, called the \textit{biased Brownian separable permutons}.
+Let us mention that \cref{BP_thm:bassinosimple} was generalized in \cite{main2,main3} by the same authors along with the present author to various families of permutation classes.
+These results yield, among others, a one-parameter family $(\mu^p)_{p\in (0,1)}$ of possible limits, called the \textit{biased Brownian separable permutons}.
 We set our paper in this generality and fix once and for all $p\in (0,1)$.
-We postpone a precise definition of $\mu^p$ to \cref{sec:defs}.
+We postpone a precise definition of $\mu^p$ to \cref{BP_sec:defs}.